Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Tool Use

-\paragraph{Efficient Tool Calling with Post-training.} To mitigate the high latency and computational overhead with multi-step tool interactions, recent research has increasingly focused on optimizing tool-calling efficiency through post-training.
+\paragraph{Efficient Tool Calling with Post-training.} To mitigate the latency, computational overhead, and training cost associated with multi-step tool interactions, recent research has increasingly focused on optimizing tool-calling efficiency through post-training.
 Specifically, reinforcement learning has emerged as a primary mechanism for teaching models to strategically balance task success with resource parsimony.
-OTC-PO~\cite{wang2025actingreasoningmoreteaching} promotes action-level efficiency by integrating a tool-use penalty into the reinforcement learning objective, which effectively trains models to minimize redundant tool calls without sacrificing answer correctness.
+OTC-PO~\cite{wang2025actingreasoningmoreteaching} promotes action-level efficiency by integrating a tool-use penalty into the reinforcement learning objective, effectively training models to minimize redundant tool calls without sacrificing answer correctness.
 Building on the optimization of agentic workflows, ToolOrchestra~\cite{su2025toolorchestraelevatingintelligenceefficient} leverages efficiency-aware rewards within an RL framework to train specialized orchestrators that achieve superior task performance at a fraction of the computational cost of general-purpose large language models.
-Complementing these strategy-driven approaches, ToolRM~\cite{agarwal2025toolrmoutcomerewardmodels} addresses the challenge of precise evaluation by utilizing specialized outcome-based reward models to facilitate data-efficient fine-tuning and inference-time scaling, ensuring that models learn to prioritize the most effective and concise tool-calling trajectories.
+Beyond optimizing the learned tool-use policy, \citet{liu2026effectivenessefficiencyagentictoolcalling} improve the efficiency of RL-based tool-calling training itself by filtering low-signal prompts and down-sampling less informative rollouts, reducing training cost while preserving tool-calling performance.
+Complementing these optimization-oriented approaches, ToolRM~\cite{agarwal2025toolrmoutcomerewardmodels} uses outcome-based reward models to support data-efficient fine-tuning and inference-time scaling, encouraging models to favor effective and concise tool-calling trajectories.